safeer-maker/EC2_Website_hosting_using_Terraform/modules/vpc/README.md

 ```

  > Creating two public subnets for testing purposes.
 They did not serve the application purposed but testing is always good.
- > Two private subnets will be used for cloudfront destribution.

 ## Internet gateway